-There is a lot of benefits to choosing to carry a trekking pole tent, outside of the chance to carry a tent that’s is less than one pound in a Zpacks Plexamid, unheard of in a freestanding tent.
-Overall they typically feature enough benefits from the lighter weight, compactness, and much more.
+There are a lot of benefits to choosing to carry a trekking pole tent, outside of the chance to carry a tent that is less than one pound, like the Zpacks Plex Solo, which is unheard of in a freestanding tent.
+Overall, they typically feature enough benefits from the lighter weight, compactness, and much more.

-At the core, a trekking pole tent is favored is due to the large weight savings they can provide to your gear.
-Modern DCF ultralight tents can weigh as little as 14oz ( or about 397 grams) whereas a similar freestanding tent would come in around 2 pounds 6 ounces (or around 1077 grams).
+At the core, most thru-hikers prefer a trekking pole tent due to the large weight and space savings they can provide.
+Modern DCF and other tents can weigh as little as 14oz ( or about 397 grams), whereas a similar freestanding tent would come in around 2 pounds 6 ounces (or about 1077 grams).

-This is an amazing nearly 600 grams difference between the two at the lightest tent mark which works out to nearly 1.5 pounds!
-For much of overnight hiking, or similar shorter section hikes this may seem like little overall weight savings for the cost but a thru-hiker finds those pounds invaluable!
+This is a fantastic, nearly 600 grams difference between the two at the lightest tent mark, which works out to nearly 1.5 pounds!
+For much of overnight hiking or similar shorter section hikes, this may seem like little overall weight savings for the cost, but a thru-hiker finds those pounds invaluable!

-One of the most commonly loved thru-hiking tents is the Zpacks Duplex, this is because it offers an amazing amount of space for a hiker while also being incredibly lightweight at a scant 19 oz (or 539 grams).
+One of the most common thru-hiking tents is the Zpacks Duplex.
+This is because it offers a fantastic amount of space for a hiker while also being incredibly lightweight at a scant 19 oz (or 539 grams).

-Without having dedicated poles also allows for you to store them in a horizontal layer in the backpack, as many with poles will have to have the tent stored vertically to give enough space to fit longer poles inside their backpack.
+Having dedicated poles also allows you to store them in a horizontal layer in the backpack, as many with poles will have to have the tent stored vertically to give enough space to fit longer poles inside their backpack.

 Easier to Replace a Broken Pole

-When you use a trekking pole tent you aren’t bound by a manufacturer specific pole, if you should have a gear failure on the trail you only need to get back to the next town to make a purchase of a new trekking pole, you can find these at many sporting goods shops in nearly all towns.
+If you should have a gear failure on the trail, you only need to get back to the next town to purchase a new trekking pole.
+You can find these at many sporting goods shops in nearly all towns.

-Additionally, if you are on the trail and this happens you can always pay attention as you are hiking to look for a stick that is close to the right height as this can be used in a pinch until you can reach a town.
+Additionally, if you are on the trail and this happens, you can always pay attention as you are hiking to look for a stick that is close to the correct height, as this can be used in a pinch until you can reach a town.

-These “emergency pitches” are a big advantage to having a non-freestanding tent, also there are frequently many additional loops on the top or similar areas where you can tie guy lines to tree branches or similar items to hold up a tent temporarily.
+These “emergency pitches” are a significant advantage to having a non-freestanding tent.
+Also, there are frequently many additional loops on the top or similar areas where you can tie guy lines to tree branches or items to hold up a tent temporarily.

 Better Performance in the Weather

-In some tents, like the Dan Durston X-Mid 2P (also options for 1, and Dyneema 2P), this has been taken up to an even greater length, with all walls having a slight angle it causes wind diversion with limited stakes(4) but also helps to sluff off rain and snow like more high peaked tents!
+In some tents, like the Dan Durston X-Mid 2P (also options for 1 and Dyneema 2P), this has been taken up to an even greater length, with all walls having a slight angle causing wind diversion with limited stakes(4) but also helps to sluff off rain and snow like more high peaked tents!

-As with any tent, there can be some drawbacks or issues that can be caused by having a trekking pole tent that should be addressed to ensure you have the complete picture.
+As with any tent, there can be some drawbacks or issues caused by having a trekking pole tent that should be addressed to ensure you have the complete picture.

 Non-Freestanding Tents Are Less Versatile

-There are times where not being freestanding comes as a penalty like there are times on many trails where you can only pitch on platforms and for a trekking pole tent this can be incredibly frustrating.
+There are times when not being freestanding comes as a penalty, like there are times on many trails when you can only pitch on platforms, and for a trekking pole tent, this can be incredibly frustrating.

-Remember that in a pinch you can put your stake through a line and then use a rock to anchor it in place if you are unable to find a way to keep a stake buried in the ground without issue, always look outside the box!
+Remember that you can put your stake through a line in a pinch and then use a rock to anchor it in place.
+If you cannot find a way to keep a stake buried in the ground without issue, constantly look outside the box!

 Learning Curve to Pitching

-Unlike a freestanding tent where you have specific places for poles and the ability to pick up the tent and move it after setup with a trekking pole tent, this isn’t possible you have to choose a site and space right up front.
+This isn’t possible unlike a freestanding tent, where you have specific places for poles and the ability to pick up the tent and move it after setup with a trekking pole tent.
+You have to choose a site and space right up front.

 If you want to be best prepared you should learn some basic knots in case you need to tie off to trees or other places at times, the most common being trucker’s hitch and bowline.

-I would say setting up your tent in your yard just to become familiar with the setup routine, but then try and test setting it up with rocks like the ground is not peg-friendly so that you have a grasp of the skill and rock size you need once on the trail.
+I would say setting up your tent in your yard just to become familiar with the setup routine, but then try and test setting it up with rocks like the ground is not peg-friendly so that you can grasp the skill and rock size you need once on the trail.

 Collapse Is Plausible